First: Download GRAKN.AI

 To remove all keyspaces from Grakn, run

 Grakn Engine is configured by default to use port 4567, but this can be changed in the grakn-engine.properties file, found within the /conf directory of the installation.

 Test the Graql Shell

-To test that the installation is working correctly, we will load a simple ontology and some data from a file and test it in the Graql shell and Grakn visualiser.
+To test that the installation is working correctly, we will load a simple schema and some data from a file and test it in the Graql shell and Grakn visualiser.
 The file we will use is basic-genealogy.gql, which is included in the /examples folder of the Grakn installation zip.

-Type in the following in the terminal to load the example graph.
+Type in the following in the terminal to load the example knowledge base.
 This starts the Graql shell in non-interactive mode, loading the specified file and exiting after the load is complete.

 ./graql console -f ./examples/basic-genealogy.gql

 Then type the following to start the Graql shell in its interactive (REPL) mode:

 The Graql shell starts and you see a